Palisades Amusement Park: "Palisades Park" song and boom in popularity

 In 1962, Chuck Barris composed and Freddy Cannon recorded a song about the park entitled "Palisades Park".
 The song was an up-tempo rock and roll tune initiated by a distinctive organ part.
-The song also incorporated amusement park sound effects.
+The song incorporated amusement park sound effects.
 "Palisades Park" received nationwide radioplay and increased the park's fame even more.
 The "Palisades Park" song generated a surge of park visitors.

 There was a hole in the fence behind the amusement park's music stage, which was used by local children to sneak into the park without paying admission.
 Although the Rosenthal brothers knew about the hole, they did not repair it.
-Unlike many modern amusement parks that require visitors to buy an all inclusive pass before entering the grounds, Palisades Amusement Park also charged individual fees for each ride and attraction inside the park.
+Unlike many modern amusement parks that require visitors to buy an all inclusive pass before entering the grounds, Palisades Amusement Park charged individual fees for each ride and attraction inside the park.
 Irving Rosenthal, who loved children even though he had none of his own, allowed this "secret" entrance to remain and instructed security personnel to ignore anyone sneaking through it.
 He felt that children, who had little money to start with, would be more willing to spend their limited funds inside the park if they got in for free.

-Irving Rosenthal also printed free-admission offers on matchbooks and in other media.
+Irving Rosenthal printed free-admission offers on matchbooks and in other media.
 He owned an advertising company that put up billboards known as "three sheeters" all over New York City.

 Parking was free for the same reasons.
-However, as the park began attracting bigger and bigger crowds in later years, the on-site parking lot became less and less adequate, often rapidly filling to capacity.
+As the park began attracting bigger and bigger crowds in later years, the on-site parking lot became less and less adequate, often rapidly filling to capacity.
 An overflow parking lot was opened at the bottom of the cliff in Edgewater, and shuttle buses carried visitors up to the park.
-The overflow lot sometimes also reached capacity, and when this happened, motorists were directed to park on local streets anywhere between the nearby George Washington Bridge and the Lincoln Tunnel several miles south.
-This reduced parking for local residents and businesses, as well as added to street congestion.
+The overflow lot sometimes reached capacity, and when this happened, motorists were directed to park on local streets anywhere between the nearby George Washington Bridge and the Lincoln Tunnel several miles south.
+This reduced parking for local residents and businesses, and added to street congestion.

-From 1947 to 1971 Palisades Park averaged 6 million visitors.
-Peak attendance was reached in 1969 with 10 million visitors.
-Radio and television commercials broadcast in the greater New York area encouraged the public to, "Come on over!"
-They did just that.
+From 1947 to 1971, Palisades Park averaged 6 million visitors per year.
+Peak attendance was reached in 1969, with 10 million visitors.
+Radio and television commercials broadcast in the greater New York area encouraged the public to, "Come on over!" with a jingle written by Rosenthal’s wife, songwriter Gladys Shelley.